devnestali/devnestali/README.md

 ###

-<h3 align="left">I am passionate about programming and I am always learning and developing as a programmer and professional 🚀</h3>
+<h3 align="left">I'm passionate about programming and I am always learning and developing as a programmer and professional 🚀</h3>

 ###